coderefinery/research-software-engineering/content/sharing-reusing.md

 Optional:
 - Validate the `CITATION.cff` file using [cffconvert](https://github.com/citation-file-format/cffconvert).
 - Add a GitHub Action to automatically validate it on each repository change using [cff-validator](https://github.com/marketplace/actions/cff-validator).
+- Try to deposit your project to the [Zenodo sandbox](https://sandbox.zenodo.org/).
+The sandbox is a good place to practice how to get a DOI for your code to make it citable and to preserve it (we don't use the real Zenodo here since we are only practicing; on the real Zenodo we cannot delete records anymore).

 ````{solution}
 **Validating CITATION.cff**